UBC-Stat-ML/nextflow-notes/README.md

 To run on Sockeye:

 - A Sockeye account
-- Setup your Sockeye account so that you can push/pull from github without password (**TODO**: can someone add a link to instructions for doing this)
+- Setup your Sockeye account so that you can push/pull from github without password ([see github doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))
 - To make things easier, set-up also a department VM (email help@stat)
-- Setup password less SSH to the department VM (**TODO**: can someone add a link to instructions for doing this), which you can keep as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA
+- Setup password less SSH to the department VM (google: passwordless ssh), which you can keep as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA